BX126/web_envs/README.md

-# Web Environments - Quick Start Guide
+# Web Environment - Quick Start Guide

-This guide will help you set up and host all required websites quickly and efficiently.
+This guide will help you set up and host web enviroment.

 ## Prerequisites
 - Ensure you have `bash` and all necessary permissions to execute scripts in this directory.